More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 WKT (Well-Known Text) is a text-based geometry format defined by OGC Simple Features.
 A geometry like POINT(-122.4194 37.7749) or POLYGON((0 0, 0 1, 1 1, 1 0, 0 0)) is concise and human-readable, which makes WKT popular in SQL databases (PostGIS, SQL Server, Oracle Spatial), data exchange between desktop GIS, and as a copy-paste format.
 GeoJSON is JSON-native and the de-facto standard for web maps.
 Converting between them lets you query in PostGIS, export the result as WKT, and visualise it in a Leaflet or Mapbox map without writing a custom parser.
 The conversion is lossless for all standard geometry types.

 GeoJSON requires WGS84 longitude-latitude (EPSG:4326) per RFC 7946.
 WKT does not embed CRS information in the text itself; that is stored externally (in PostGIS's geometry_columns table or as a separate srid value).
 When converting from WKT to GeoJSON, you should be confident that the source WKT is already in WGS84, otherwise reproject first using ST_Transform in PostGIS or ogr2ogr.
-The tool will not auto-detect a projected CRS from coordinate magnitudes; large numbers (UTM-style) will be flagged as suspicious but not rejected, so be careful with values outside the latitude-longitude range.
+The tool does not reproject and does not auto-detect a projected CRS from coordinate magnitudes, so large UTM-style numbers will pass through unchanged; check that values fall in the latitude-longitude range before trusting the output on a map.

 Yes.
 You can paste either WKT or GeoJSON and it will detect the format and offer the conversion in the opposite direction.
 GeoJSON to WKT is useful for inserting geometries into PostgreSQL/PostGIS using ST_GeomFromText() or for sharing geometries with desktop GIS tools that accept WKT (QGIS's Field Calculator, ArcGIS Pro's Calculate Geometry).
 When converting a GeoJSON FeatureCollection to WKT, you can choose to output a list of WKT strings (one per feature) or a single GEOMETRYCOLLECTION containing them all.
 Properties are dropped because WKT has no concept of attached attributes.